 Tarragon Vinaigrette

-- ⅓ cup white balsamic vinegar
+- ⅓ cup white wine vinegar or white balsamic

 - ¼ cup olive oil

-- 2 tablespoon tarragon chopped
+- 2 tablespoon chopped tarragon

 - kosher salt to taste